How do I calculate business loan repayments in Australia?

 The monthly repayment is only part of the picture.
 When comparing business loans, pay attention to these cost factors:

-- Establishment fees: Many lenders charge 1–3% of the loan amount as an upfront fee.
+• Origination / establishment fees: Many lenders charge 1–3% of the loan amount as an upfront fee.
+Include this in the calculator so the Total Repayable figure reflects what you actually owe.

-- Early repayment penalties: Some lenders charge a fee if you pay out the loan early.
-Others allow fee-free early repayment.
+• Early repayment penalties: Some lenders charge a fee if you pay out the loan early.
+Others allow fee-free early repayment — confirm this before signing.

 Frequently asked questions